Skip to main content

 • Use an inventory adjustment instead (see below)

-• If the dollar amount is the same, refunding is optional - an inventory adjustment may be sufficient
+• If the dollar amount is the same, refunding is optional.
+An inventory adjustment may be sufficient

 If the error is found later: